Kuuuube/kanjigrid/README.md

 ## Custom Groupings

 Extra options can be added to the `Group by` dropdown by adding the data files to Kanji Grid Kuuube.
-An explanation of the grouping data format can be found [here](https://github.com/Kuuuube/kanjigrid/blob/master/docs/grouping_data_format.md).
+See [Grouping Data Format](https://github.com/Kuuuube/kanjigrid/blob/master/docs/grouping_data_format.md) for an explanation of the grouping data format.

 User-defined groupings should be added in `/user_files/data/`.
 Do not place files in the main `/data/` folder as these files will be deleted when the addon is updated.